 My name is Andrew Mackie.

 I’m dyslexic.
-Recently I learned that I have a dyslexic brain, which makes more sense of the decisions I’ve made (including starting three businesses and quitting four jobs).
+Two years ago I learned that I have a dyslexic brain, which makes more sense of the decisions I’ve made (including starting three businesses and quitting four jobs).
 According to a book called the dyslexic advantage, it means that my brain processes information differently to most people and this has downsides and advantages.
 On the downside, for instance, it takes a lot of effort to read a book from cover to cover and some things will never hold my attention (such as the four jobs I quit).
 The upside, however, is that I can see the connections between distantly related concepts, I can prototype designs in my head and I can get the gist of almost any concept or situation quickly (which means I didn’t need to read the whole book anyway).
 If something holds my attention, I can probably understand how it works and what can be done to improve it.

 I’m a Christian.
-I’ve followed Jesus all my life, except that until about five years ago I was too busy chasing money and status to give God the priority He deserved.
-That’s where my offer-processing project started, actually – I wanted to make stacks of cash for me and give God some of my leftovers.
-This was a problem because it became clear to me that my project couldn’t help people if I was chasing stacks of cash.
+I’ve followed Jesus all my life, except that until about 2009 I was too busy chasing money and status to give God the priority He deserved.
+That’s where my platform-bypassing project started, actually – I wanted to make stacks of cash for me and give God some of my leftovers.
+This was a problem because it became clear to me that my project couldn’t help people if I was trying to extract stacks of cash from it.
 Long story short, I found freedom in Jesus’ promise in Matthew 6:24-34 – that if I serve God and other people (‘seek first His kingdom’) I can trust God to meet my physical needs.
-This enabled me to make my project not-for-profit and I haven’t worried much about money since.
+This enabled me to make my project not-for-profit and I’ve worried less about money since.